 Canon EOS 5D Mark II (april 2009- ...), made me enter full frame photography and I'm eager to work with real wide angle, shallow DoF and low noise high ISO possibilities.
-Since I replaced it with the Mark III it is now available for young photographer who want to get acquainted with the full frame format.
+Since I replaced it with the Mark III it is now is use with a young photographer who wanted to get acquainted with the full frame format.

 Canon EOS 1D Mark IV (june 2010-...), makes a perfect couple with the 5D, hope to be using it for sports, action and events for many years to come.